Drinking rainwater from banana leaf, Nigeria. (c) I. Uwanaka/UNEP peopleandplanet.net

 • World Travel and Tourism Council (WTTC): A trade association based in Brussels and London and made up of around 70 chief executives of major airlines, hotel chains, cruise lines and catering companies.

-• World Tourism Organisation (WTO): based in Madrid and recently taken into the UN family, the WTO consists of a mix of 130-plus governments and 350 affiliated private enterprises.
+• World Tourism Organisation (WTO): based in Madrid and created by the United Nations, the WTO consists of a mix of 130-plus governments and 350 affiliated private enterprises.
 Compiles industry statistics and market trends.

-• American Society of Travel Agents (ASTA): The largest travel trade association in the world, representing 26,500 travel agents in 170 countries.
+• American Society of Travel Agents (ASTA): The largest travel trade association in the world, representing 26,500 travel agents in 170 countries (Honey).

 • Association of British Travel Agents (ABTA): The trade association of the major British tour operators.